 • Close paraphrasing or verbatim use of a brief passage without citation

 An instructor who discovers a possible Tier 1 case should bring it to the attention of the department chair as soon as possible, typically within 24 hours.
 The instructor and chair should together determine whether the case meets the Tier 1 criteria.
-If so, the department chair should immediately contact the Office of the Provost to inquire whether the student has previous academic infractions or Tier 1 warnings on record.
-If so, then the case must be immediately advanced to the Academic Infractions Board (AIB).
 If the chair and instructor decide that the case meets the Tier 2 or 3 criteria, then the case must be immediately advanced to the Academic Infractions Board (AIB).

-First-time Tier 1 cases are handled by the department and Associate Provost.
-The chair should notify the student as quickly as possible (typically within 48 hours after conferring with the faculty member) about the concerns raised over the assignment(s), and schedule a meeting as expeditiously as possible with the faculty member and student to discuss the case.
+First-time Tier 1 cases are handled by the department and the Associate Provost.
+The chair should notify the student as quickly as possible (typically within 48 hours after conferring with the faculty member) about the concerns raised over the assignment(s), and schedule a meeting as expeditiously as possible with the faculty member and the student to discuss the case.
 In Tier 1 cases, the student has the right to request a hearing before the AIB rather than the recommended meeting with the instructor and the department chair.
 If a student fails to attend a scheduled meeting with the department chair and instructor or otherwise fails to participate in the Tier 1 process, the case will go immediately to the AIB.
-Students may consult with their faculty advisor or another faculty or staff member of their choice about their options.
+Students may consult with their faculty advisor or another faculty or staff member of their choice about their options, and/or request their attendance at the meeting.
 Until the case is resolved, the student may not seek to drop, withdraw from, or change the grading status of the course in which the actions occurred.

 At the meeting, all evidence should be shared with the student, and the student should be given an opportunity to respond.
 Because the purpose of the meeting is to educate the student about academic procedures and integrity, the chair and instructor should discuss importance of academic integrity and explain how the student can avoid making similar mistakes in future assignments.
 At the end of the meeting, the student, instructor, and chair should all sign the Tier 1 Warning form as a record that the meeting has been held.
 Within three (3) days of the meeting, the online Tier 1 Warning form must be filed by the instructor and chair with the Office of the Provost, indicating when the meeting took place, who attended, and the sanction assessed.
 All evidence must also be submitted to the Office of the Provost.
 Following the meeting, if the chair and instructor decide that a warning is not warranted, the chair should notify both the student and the Associate Provost.